 Imagine a place made safe for NZ native plants and animals.
 A place where local children, young and old, learn about conservation through action.

-Kids Restore the Kepler is a project run by the Fiordland Conservation Trust, in partnership with DOC.
+From February 2021, the Kids Restore the Kepler programme is overseen by the Fiordland College Board of Trustees, with funding from the former Fiordland Conservation Trust, which previously ran the project since its inception in 2010.
 It forms the educational arm of a large restoration project within the Kepler Mountains.